huzaifak08/Reminder-App/README.md

-# reminder_app
+# Reminder APP

-A new Flutter project.
+A new Flutter and Firebase Project which helps the user to Remind his/her important tasks.

-## Getting Started

-This project is a starting point for a Flutter application.
+## Tools and Technology
+Flutter
+Firebase
+CI/CD

 A few resources to get you started if this is your first Flutter project: